 When you first begin working for yourself while you're receiving Social Security disability benefits, Social Security gives you the chance to try to start your business without losing your benefits.
-You have a total of nine months to try starting a business or freelancing, during what's called a "trial work period (TWP).
-During the TWP, you won't lose benefits regardless of your earnings, as long as you report your work to the SSA and you are still disabled.
+You have a total of nine months to try starting a business or freelancing, during what's called a "trial work period" (TWP).
+During the TWP, you won't lose benefits regardless of your earnings, as long as you report your work to the Social Security and you are still disabled.

-Your trial work period starts when you begin to work for yourself and perform a significant amount of services.
-The SSA will find that your services are significant if you earn more than $910 (gross) a month or you work more than 80 in a month for your own business.
+Your trial work period starts when you begin to work for yourself and perform a "significant" amount of services.
+Social Security will find that your services are significant if you earn more than $940 (gross) per month or you work more than 80 hours in a month for your own business.

 Your trial work period will last a total of nine months during a five-year period.
 The months do not have to be consecutive.
-A month counts toward the nine-month TWP whenever you work over 80 hours in a month or earn more than $910 (in 2020).
+Again, a month counts toward the nine-month TWP whenever you work over 80 hours in a month or earn more than $940 (in 2021) in a month.

 If your business activity is considered SGA in any month during the re-entitlement period, your benefits will be "ceased."
 You are entitled to a three-month grace period though, so you will still get benefits for that month plus the next two months.
 If your work activity falls below the SGA level again, your benefits will re-start without a new application.
-After a benefits cessation during the re-entitlement period, Social Security will evaluate your work under the “Three Tests” (discussed above) to decide if your benefits can restart.
+After a benefits cessation during the re-entitlement period, Social Security will evaluate your work under the "three tests" to decide if your benefits can restart.

-After your re-entitlement period has ended, your benefits will stop if your self-employment rises to the SGA level again.
+After your 36-month re-entitlement period has ended, your benefits will stop if your self-employment rises to the SGA level again.
 You will have to apply for disability benefits again if you stop working for yourself because of your disability.
 However, if you become unable to continue your freelance or small business activity within five years of your benefits being stopped, you may be entitled to "expedited reinstatement" of your benefits.

 For more information on the amount of self-employment work you can do, see our article on working for yourself while collecting Social Security disability benefits.
 For more information on the trial work period or EPE, see our article on starting to work while on SSDI.